CEP-Comwell/proxmox_addons/docs/integration-guide.md

 ## Example Workflow
 1. Device is enrolled via edgesec-REST (API/CLI).
-2. REST backend requests certificate from Vault (using tenant namespace).
+2. REST backend requests certificate from edgesec-VAULT (using tenant namespace).
 3. RADIUS role configures authentication and updates NetBox with device metadata.
-4. SDN fabric roles provision network, referencing device metadata and secrets from Vault.
+4. SDN fabric roles provision network, referencing device metadata and secrets from edgesec-VAULT.
 5. edgesec-TAPx can be invoked to mirror traffic for enrolled devices, supporting security operations and SIEM workflows.

 ## Best Practices